 - Michigan grows tomatoes for both fresh eating and processed uses

-- Michigan ranks 9th in the nation in the production of fresh market tomatoes
+- Michigan ranks seventh in the nation in the production of fresh market tomatoes

-- In 2009, Michigan produced 132,600 tons of tomatoes for processing and 60 million pounds of tomatoes for fresh market
+- Michigan produces 132,600 tons of tomatoes for processing and 60 million pounds of tomatoes for fresh market

-- The total value for processed and fresh Michigan tomatoes in 2009 was $35.5 million
+- The total value for processed and fresh Michigan tomatoes is $35.5 million

 - Tomatoes are an excellent source of vitamins C and A